mahmoudAliaboElhassan/posts-crud-fullstack/README.md

 ## Features

-- **CRUD Operations**: Create, Read, Update, and Delete posts.
+- **CRUD Operations**: Create, Read, Update, and Delete posts and comments.
-- **JWT Authentication**: Users can only edit or delete their own posts.
+- **JWT Authentication**: Users can only edit or delete their own posts and comments.
 - **Post Searching**: Filter posts based on search criteria.
 - **Pagination**: Efficiently load and display posts page by page.
 - **User Feedback**: Toast notifications and SweetAlert2 dialogs for success/error actions.